ludwig-ai/ludwig-docs/src/docs/user_guide.md

   --train_set_metadata_json TRAIN_SET_METADATA_JSON
                         input metadata JSON file.
-It is an intermediate preprocess file containing the mappings of the input CSV created the first time a CSV file is used in the same directory with the same name and a json extension -md MODEL_DEFINITION, --model_definition MODEL_DEFINITION
+It is an intermediate preprocess file containing the mappings of the input DATASET created the first time the DATASET file is used in the same directory with the same name and a json extension.
+  -md MODEL_DEFINITION, --model_definition MODEL_DEFINITION
                         model definition
   -mdf MODEL_DEFINITION_FILE, --model_definition_file MODEL_DEFINITION_FILE